oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 authorization server to manage the user authentication policies and even change them in the future without coordinating the changes with applications.

+The authorization layer can also simplify how a resource server determines if a request is authorized.
+Traditionally, after authenticating the client, each resource server would evaluate policies to compute if the client is authorized on each API call.
+In a distributed system, the policies need to be synchronized to all the resource servers, or the resource server must call a central policy server to process each request.
+In OAuth, evaluation of the policies is performed only when a new access token is created by the authorization server.
+If the authorized access is represented in the access token, the resource server no longer needs to evaluate the policies, and only needs to validate the access token.
+This simplification applies when the application is acting on behalf of a resource owner, or on behalf of itself.

+OAuth is an authorization protocol, and is not an authentication protocol.
+The access token represents the authorization granted to the client.
+It is a common practice for the client to present the access token to a proprietary API which returns a user identifier for the resource owner, and then using the result of the API as a proxy for authenticating the user.
+This practice is not part of the OAuth standard or security considerations, and may not have been considered by the resource owner.
+Implementors should carefully consult the documentation of the resource server before adopting this practice.

 This specification is designed for use with HTTP ({{RFC9110}}).
 The use of OAuth over any protocol other than HTTP is out of scope.